|The Abaco Wild Horse

 ||By 1997 the herd had dropped

-Abaco Wild Horse Fund to try to remove that pressure. by 1998 with the survival
+of the Abaco Wild Horse Fund to try to remove that pressure. by 1998

-the farm.
+without the farm.
 The forest shelters the horses from the sun.
-The limey outcroppings
+The

 After a burn, the forest floor is covered with